dogacgorgulu/PIWorks-technical-assignment/README.md

    1.3 Whenever a new user is pushed into the database, table should be updated accordingly.<br/>

 2. The UMS user shall be able to add new users.<br/>
-   2.1 When the UMS user clicks to the "+New User" button, an empty new user form shall be displayed.<br/>
+   2.1 When the UMS user clicks to the "+New User" button, an empty new user form shall be displayed with "New User" form header.<br/>
    2.2 The UMS user shall be able to type into text boxes to fill username, displayName, phone, and email attributes.<br/>
    2.3 The UMS user shall be able to select userRole from a dropdown box.<br/>
    2.4 The UMS user shall be able to select if the new user is enabled by checking a check box.<br/>